-As per [10 CSR 20-2.010; definitions], the WLA is the amount of pollutant each discharger is allowed to discharge into the receiving stream without endangering water quality.
-Two general types of effluent limitations, technology-based effluent limits (TBELs) and water quality based effluent limits (WOBELs) are reviewed.
-If one limit does not provide adequate protection for the receiving water, then the other must be used per 10 CSR 20-7.015(9)(A).
-Total Maximum Daily Loads, if required for this facility, were also reviewed.
+As per [10 CSR 20-2.010(78)], the WLA is the amount of pollutant each discharger is allowed to discharge into the receiving stream without endangering water quality.
+Two general types of effluent limitations, technology-based effluent limits (TBELs) and water quality based effluent limits (WQBELs) are reviewed.
+If one limit does not provide adequate protection for the receiving waters, then the other must be used.

-Not applicable; wasteload allocations were either not calculated or were not based on TSD methods.
+✓ Not applicable; wasteload allocations were not calculated.

-WASTELOAD ALLOCATION (WLA) MODELING:
+WLA MODELING: